najmulhasan/Electrical-Work-Singapore/DIGITAL_MARKETING_SETUP.md

-# Complete Digital Marketing Setup for PowerTech Electrical Singapore
+# Complete Digital Marketing Setup for Ask Engineering Pte Ltd Singapore

 ## 🚀 Your Website is Now Marketing-Ready!